 - Ask your academic advisor to complete the CPT Advisor Recommendation Form.

 - Fill out the CPT I-20 Request in WildcatSync.

 - Upload an offer letter from your employer in the request form.
 The offer letter should be on company letterhead and must include:

 - A brief description of your job duties

 - Address of the location at which you will physically be working

 - Number of hours per week to be worked

 - Signature either electronically or by hand

-- Part time CPT does not take away any time from OPT.
-You can work up to 12 months of full time CPT without affecting OPT eligibility.
-However, completing 12 months of full time CPT invalidates your post completion OPT eligibility.
+- Part-time CPT does not take away any time from OPT.
+You can work up to 12 months of full-time CPT without affecting OPT eligibility.
+However, completing 12 months of full-time CPT makes you ineligible for OPT.

 - After you have met the one full academic year requirement, part-time CPT is unlimited.